KhaiDinhVan/BIA-354/README.md

 # BIA-354
-Assignment and course works for Data and Information Management The works above reflect the ability to:
+Assignment and course works for Data and Information Management the works above reflect the ability to:
   a.
 Understand relational database desgin process
   b.
 Construct SQL statements to query database using selecting, grouping,categorizing, and sorting results as well as joining tables.
   c.
 Create riggers, procedures, and functions in SQL